Participatory Democracy

 Of course, Republicans do not want lots of people working for the government, as it causes a rivalry with private businesses and private employees.
 Regardless of how it affects society as a whole, government workers are not likely to accept anything that negatively impacts their jobs, their departments, and their scope of responsibilities.
 They will support steps that favor their security, political power, and influence.
 The private orientation of the society works against their best interests, so they will oppose it.

-There is no reason why our nation could not allow both political theories, the private-orientation society in one new country, the common-ownership concept in the other.
-It is a no-brainer, except for Americans' fear of change; but if it does happen, everyone will flee the common-ownership concept, because it has been tried numerous times with disastrous results.
-It cannot maintain the level of prosperity that a private society ues Rouseau has already established.
-The common-ownership model would stick out like a sore-thumb.
+There is no reason why our nation could not allow both political theories, the private-orientation society in one new country, the common-ownership-of-the-means-of- production model in the other.
+It is a no-brainer, except for Americans' fear of change; but if it does happen, everyone will flee from the common-ownership concept, because it has been tried numerous times with disastrous results.
+It cannot maintain the level of prosperity that a private society enjoys.
+The Soviet Union tried common-ownership in numerous countries.
+Those countries are still cleaning up the mess the Soviets caused.